nirtamir2/talks/2025-06-26/src/slides.md

 ```

 <!--
-So we can throw a custom error to handle it.
+One option is to define a custom error class.

-> hover on `error`

- Error in catch is still unknown but we can check if it looks like our Error type and handle it.
+That way, we can check the type inside the catch block and handle it accordingly.

+> (Hover on error)

+ it’s still typed as unknown, so we need a type guard like instanceof.
+This works, but it’s manual and easy to forget or get wrong.

 -->

 ---